Engorgement Relief for Breastfeeding Moms

 - Engorgement in the areola and/or body of the breast

-- Engorgement occurs in one or both breasts
+- Engorgement occurring in one or both breasts

-- Engorgement builds to a peak and then decrease, stay at the same level for a period of time (anywhere from minimal to intense), or peak several times
+- Engorgement building to a peak and then decreasing, or staying at the same level for a period of time (anywhere from minimal to intense), or peaking several times

-Engorgement ReliefAccording to KellyMom.com, a mother can reduce engorgement by:
+Engorgement ReliefAccording to KellyMom.com, a new mother should:

 - Nurse early and often -- at least 10 times per 24 hours.
 Don't skip feedings (even at night).

-- Allow baby to finish the first breast before offering the other side.
-Switch sides when baby pulls off or falls asleep.
-Don't limit baby's time at the breast.
+- Allow her baby to finish the first breast before offering the other side.
+Switch sides when her baby pulls off or falls asleep.
+Don't limit her baby's time at the breast.

-- If baby is not nursing well, express your milk regularly and frequently to maintain milk supply and minimize engorgement.
+- If her baby is not nursing well, express her milk regularly and frequently to maintain her milk supply and minimize engorgement.

 Wake Baby to Nurse Often: Newborns sleep A LOT.
 The more you nurse, the faster engorgement ends -- wake that baby up!